-Zachariah Holmes is a science law clerk in the firm’s Litigation department and a member of its Intellectual Property practice.
-Since joining in 2019, he contributes to the firm’s work in patent litigation, patent opinions and due diligence, with a concentration in the areas of biotechnology and pharmaceuticals.
+Zachariah Holmes is a science law clerk in Goodwin’s Intellectual Property Litigation practice.
+Zachariah contributes to the firm’s work in patent litigation, patent opinions and due diligence, with a concentration in the areas of biotechnology and pharmaceuticals.
 He is a registered patent agent with the United States Patent and Trademark Office (USPTO), and his practice is limited to matters and proceedings for the USPTO.
-Zachariah holds a PhD in biochemistry and is a part time student at Suffolk University Law School.
+Zachariah holds a PhD in biochemistry and is a part-time student at Suffolk University Law School.

 Experience

-- Teva Pharmaceuticals International GmbH et al. v.
+• Teva Pharmaceuticals International GmbH et al. v.
 Eli Lilly and Company, C.A.
 No. 18-12029-ADB (D. Mass.).
-Representing Teva in asserting method of treatment patents regarding anti-CGRP antibodies against Eli Lilly’s Emgality® (galcanezumab) product
+Represented Teva in asserting method of treatment patents regarding anti-CGRP antibodies against Eli Lilly’s Emgality® (galcanezumab) product

-- Par Pharmaceutical et al. v.
+• Par Pharmaceutical et al. v.
 Amneal et al., C.A.
 No. 18-2032-CFC (D. Del.).
-Representing Amneal Pharmaceuticals in patent infringement case involving a generic formulation of Vasostrict® (vasopressin) injection
+Represented Amneal Pharmaceuticals in patent infringement case involving a generic formulation of Vasostrict® (vasopressin) injection

 Professional Experience